jawz101/ublockOrigin_wordpressWhitelist/README.md

 [Use This Test to Find Out Which Plugins are Slowing Down Your WordPress Site](https://premium.wpmudev.org/blog/use-this-test-to-find-out-which-plugins-are-slowing-down-your-wordpress-site/)

 ...
-There are even plugins a website can install to assess the security and slowness of other plugins they've installed.
+There are plugins to detect if you are using an ad blocker.
+Some sites even use plugins to monitor their other plugins to see if they're slow.
 It's silly.

 -----------------------
 Steps to fix breakages: